The installation just hanged during boot. What should I do?

 I heard that I can use CRUX ports with Kwort.
 Is that true?
 If that's so, then how can I do it?

 CRUX ports are a really nice piece of software.
 You can even integrate that port system in any Linux distribution with just a few modifications.
 I made those modification in the crux port system for Kwort so that, the port system is fully integrated with Kwort's package system, that way, you can really enjoy it.
-You can install the port system with:
+Go to the package_more/ports directory of the ISO and install the packages in there:

 I encourage you to read the CRUX Port's documentation